Warren Buffett is positioned as the single biggest proponent of value investing and buy and holding–accurate or not.

 Long-time fund manager Michael Steinhardt was the exception: “[Buffett] is the greatest PR person of recent times.
 And he has managed to achieve a snow job that has conned virtually everyone in the press to my knowledge…and it is remarkable that he continues to do it.”

 Warren Buffett is an investing icon and deserves high praise, but unlike trend following, where there are examples of multiple trend following winners, there is only one Warren Buffett.
 It makes you pause.
 Is he the sole survivor?

-A few years back, I sat down with a trend following trader.
-He has a 20-year plus track record making on average more than 20 percent a year.
-The topic of Warren Buffett came up during our discussion.
-While he was very respectful of Buffett, he was bewildered how some could call his trend following trading luck, but those same people could see Buffett as skill.
+A few years back, I sat down with a trend trader.
+He has a 30-year-plus track record making on average 20 percent a year.
+The topic of Warren Buffett came up.
+While he was very respectful of Buffett, he was bewildered how some could call his trend following trading luck, but those same people could see Buffett as skilled.

 This trader pointed out the thousands of trades he has made.
 He noted his trend-trading peers also produced thousands of trades over decades.
 He saw it more logical to make an argument for Buffett’s success much more connected to luck given the relatively few leveraged trades that helped make him so astronomically wealthy: Coke, Gillette, American Express, Goldman Sachs, and Wells Fargo.

 But give Buffett credit for this direct point about drawdowns: “Unless you can watch your stock holding decline by 50% without becoming panic-stricken, you should not be in the stock market.”